 30. PROCUREMENT OF BANKING SERVICES

-- (1) Banking services - - (a) must be procured through competitive bidding process.
+Banking services -

+(a) must be procured through competitive bidding process.

-- (b) must be consistent with Section 7 or 85 of the MFMA; and - (c) may not be for a period longer than five years. - (2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper in terms of paragraph 22 (1).
+(b) must be consistent with Section 7 or 85 of the MFMA; and (c) may not be for a period longer than five years.

+(2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract.

+40 2023/2024 APPROVED: 18 January 2024 The closure date for the submission of bids may not be less than 60 days from the date on (3) which the advertisement is placed in a newspaper in terms of paragraph 22 (1).
 Bids must be restricted to banks registered in terms of the Banks Act, No. 94 of 1990.

-31. PROCUREMENT OF IT-RELATED GOODS OR SERVICES
+31. PROCUREMENT OF IT-RELATED GOODS OR SERVICES The Accounting Officer may request the State Information Technology Agency (SITA) to (1) assist with the acquisition of IT-related goods or services through a competitive bidding process.

-- (1) The Accounting Officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT-related goods or services through a competitive bidding process. - (2) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (3) The Accounting Officer must notify SITA together with a motivation of the IT needs if - (a) the transaction value of IT-related goods or services required in any financial year will exceed R50 million (VAT included); or - (b) the transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - (4) If SITA comments on the submission and the Municipality disagrees with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to Council, the National Treasury, the Provincial Treasury and the Auditor General prior to awarding the bid.
+Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA.

+(3)The Accounting Officer must notify SITA together with a motivation of the IT needs if the transaction value of IT-related goods or services required in any financial year will (a) exceed R50 million (VAT included); or (b) the transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included).

+(4) If SITA comments on the submission and the Municipality disagrees with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to Council, the National Treasury, the Provincial Treasury and the Auditor General prior to awarding the bid.
-32 .PROCUREMENT OF GOODS AND SERVICES (INCLUDING CONSTRUCTION WORKS AND CONSULTANT SERVICES) UNDER CONTRACTS SECURED BY OTHER ORGANS OF STATE

-- Goods or services may be procured under contract secured by another organ of State, but only if - - (a) the contract has been secured by that other organ of State by means of a competitive bidding process applicable to that organ of State.
+32. PROCUREMENT OF GOODS AND SERVICES (INCLUDING CONSTRUCTION WORKS AND CONSULTANT SERVICES) UNDER CONTRACTS SECURED BY OTHER ORGANS OF STATE (1) Goods or services may be procured under contract secured by another organ of State, but only if - the contract has been secured by that other organ of State by means of a competitive bidding process applicable to that organ of State.

+(b) there is no reason to believe that such contract was not validly procured.

+there are demonstrable discounts or benefits to do so; and (c)

+41

+2023/2024

+APPROVED: 18 January 2024

+(d) that the other organ of State and the provider have consented to such procurement in

+writing.

-- (b) there is no reason to believe that such contract was not validly procured. - (c) there are demonstrable discounts or benefits to do so; and - (d) that the other organ of State and the provider have consented to such procurement in writing. - (e) the organ of State gives written permission to utilize the remaining portion of the contract. - (f) the Municipality indicated participation before the procurement process commenced and is specifically included by the other organ of State. - (g) Subject to national Treasury prescripts. - (2) Subparagraphs (1) (c) and (d) do not apply if - - (a) a municipal entity of the Municipality procures goods or services through a contract secured by the Municipality; or - (b) the Municipality as the parent Municipality procures goods or services through a contract secured by the entity.
+(e) the organ of State gives written permission to utilize the remaining portion of the contract.

+(f) the Municipality indicated participation before the procurement process commenced and is specifically included by the other organ of State.

+(g) Subject to national Treasury prescripts.

+(2) Subparagraphs (1) (c) and (d) do not apply if - (a) a municipal entity of the Municipality procures goods or services through a contract secured by the Municipality; or (b) the Municipality as the parent Municipality procures goods or services through a contract secured by the entity.
-PROCUREMENT OF GOODS NECESSITATING SPECIAL SAFETY ARRANGEMENTS

-- (1) The acquisition and storage of goods in bulk (other than water) which necessitate special safety arrangements, including gasses and fuel, should be avoided wherever possible. - (2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership, cost advantages and environmental impact and must be approved by the Accounting Officer.
+33. PROCUREMENT OF GOODS NECESSITATING SPECIAL SAFETY ARRANGEMENTS (1) The acquisition and storage of goods in bulk (other than water) which necessitate special safety arrangements, including gasses and fuel, should be avoided wherever possible.
+(2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership, cost advantages and environmental impact and must be approved by the Accounting Officer.

-33.1 ROSTER SYSTEM

-A Roster System may be applied for a list of preferred service providers, suppliers, contractors and/or consultants subject to the development and adoption of a Roster System Policy containing the following:
+33.1 ROSTER SYSTEM A Roster System may be applied for a list of preferred service providers, suppliers, contractors and/or consultants subject to the development and adoption of a Roster System Policy containing the following: